Thesykan/TheOnlyTTSConsole/SimpleConsole/README.md

 ## New Features:
 * Saving Polling Info To File (1/2 Done)
-* Random Sounds?
-(Modulate TTS Voices using Mixer some how?)
 * Voting for Timeout/PermaBan/Sync Voice Customization/Lexicons
 	* Show Active Polls
 	* Status Commands